Hossam-alahmad/Hossam-alahmad/README.md

 I have dealt with many clients and provide my services to them And I want from this page to publish all my work and applications in order to benefit everyone

-- 🔭 I’m currently working on prive company called Global Survyes
+- 🔭 I’m currently working on private company called Global Survyes as Supervisor and inspector
+- 🔭 I’m currently working on second private company called Winbee as React Developer
 - 🌱 I’m currently learning Front end using react
 - 👯 I’m looking to collaborate on front end developing
 - 🤔 I’m looking for help with any one can give me advice